sprxme/dine-in/README.md

 | **Victor Samuel Cuaca**     | 535170098 | 👁👄👁          | [@vctxr](https://instagram.com/vctxr) |

 <br/>
-The warnings along the way, the errors that jumpscares our developer team, and all the bugs we fought fiercely.
+The warnings along the way, the errors that jumpscares our development team, and all the bugs we fought fiercely.
 May those things become our good luck charm on our next journey ahead.
 These memories - will stay with me. 💞